 It’s not too late to hire an employment lawyer.
 Sometimes you don’t realize that something went wrong until after you are terminated.
 An employment lawyer can look at the facts, and determine whether you have a case.
 Also keep in mind that if your employer offers you severance, you should consult a lawyer before signing it.

-Will I be speaking with an actual employment attorney during the initial consultation?
+Will I be speaking with an actual attorney during the intro call?

 Every potential case is vetted by a Rodman Employment Law attorney.
 You may interact with other members of our team at times.